buildbot/buildbot/master/docs/manual/cfg-global.rst

 checks for pending tasks in the database.
 This parameter is generally only usful in multi-master mode - see :ref:`Multi-master-mode`.

-These parameters can be spcified directly in the configuration dictionary, as ``c['db_url']`` and ``c['db_poll_interval']``, although this method is deprecated.
+These parameters can be specified directly in the configuration dictionary, as ``c['db_url']`` and ``c['db_poll_interval']``, although this method is deprecated.